Krcdb/42/cub3d/README.md

  - Sound (step, pig scream when they die, door, weapon fire, item pickup)
  - Glass wall
  - Door
- - Locked door (need to pickup the card and activate the door with thee card in hand)
+ - Locked door (need to pickup the card and activate the door with the card in hand)
  - Secret door
  - End of level wall
  - Item pickup